TeensyAudio/Wavetable-Synthesis/README.md

 `$ python decoder.py -i soundfont`
 `$ python decoder.py -d -i soundfont`

+### How To Build SoundfontDecoder.exe
+1. Pull the latest version of PyInstaller from https://github.com/pyinstaller/pyinstaller (at the time of this writing, PyInstaller in PIP doesn't support Python 3.6).
+2. Run the setup.py script from the PyInstaller repo.
+3. After PyInstaller is installed on the system, the pyinstaller.exe will be within the \Scripts folder of the system's Python directory.
+Navigate to this directory, and run the following command: pyinstaller --onefile --noconsole <path-to-wavetable-code>\controller.py
+4. This will produce an executable file named controller.exe which contains the Soundfont Decoder.

 ## Audio Synth Wavetable

 C++ class implementing wavetable synthesis.